kekyo/chibicc-cil-toolchain/README.md

   -h, --help        Show this help
 ```

+* chibild assembles multiple input files (objects '*.o', CIL sources '*.s', and archives '*.a')
-* chibild will combine multiple source code in command line pointed into one assembly.
+ pointed out on the command line into a single .NET assembly.
 * Reference assembly paths `-l` evaluates last-to-first order, same as `ld` looking up.
   This feature applies to duplicated symbols (function/global variables).
   Library file names are assumed to be prefixed with `lib` as in the native toolchain,